Foreign policy of the Woodrow Wilson administration: The Paris Peace Conference and the Treaty of Versailles

 The Paris Peace Conference convened in January 1919 in Paris, hosted by France.
-The conference was called to establish the terms of the peace after World War I. Though nearly thirty nations participated, the representatives of Great Britain, France, the United States, and Italy became known as the “Big Four.”
-Italy quit after losing itsa claim to Fiume, leaving the Big Three: Wilson, Prime Minister David Lloyd George and French premier Georges Clemenceau.
+The conference was called to establish the terms of the peace after World War I. Though nearly thirty nations participated, the representatives of Great Britain, France, the United States, and Italy became known as the "Big Four."
+Italy quit after losing its claim to Fiume, leaving the Big Three: Wilson, Prime Minister David Lloyd George and French premier Georges Clemenceau.
 They dominated the proceedings and drafted the Treaty of Versailles to end the war with Germany.
 The Treaty of Versailles articulated the compromises reached at the Paris conference.
 It included the planned formation of the League of Nations, which would serve both as an international forum and an international collective security arrangement.
 Wilson focused on the League, but fatally refused to work with the Republicans who controlled Congress.
 Clemenceau focused on permanently weakening Germany.
 Lloyd George, sitting he said between Jesus Christ and Napoleon, tried to fashion compromises.

 According to Michael Neiberg:Wilson received an ecstatic welcome from the people of Europe.
 At least for a little while, Europeans tired of war and conflict saw him as a potential savior from the old system and a possible architect of a newer, more just world.
 But that feeling did not last long.
 European leaders quickly came to dislike Wilson's constant moralizing, his lack of understanding of the problems of Europe, and his stubborn unwillingness to see the destruction of France with his own eyes for fear, he said, of the devastation hardening his heart toward Germany.
 By the time the conference ended, almost everyone in Europe, and many members of the American delegation itself, had grown weary of Wilson and frustrated with his ineffectiveness at the conference.